 Along with the guitars, a special exhibition of masterworks by the Group of Seven and Tom Thomson “will prime viewers to make the connection between the talents of each artist and the guitars that they inspired,” the McMichael says.

 There will also be a special “Acoustic Conversation” with each luthier and a musician, including a live performance with the guitar.
 Performers include Chris Hadfield, Jesse Cook, and Don Ross.
-The project opens May 6 at the McMichael in Kleinburg, Ontario.
+The project was coordinated by the McMichael in Kleinburg, Ontario.